ap4347/Summer-R-Bootcamp/docs/index.md

 &nbsp;

+**Objectives**: Summer R Bootcamp is designed to equip our current/incoming students with a solid foundation in R, one of the most powerful and versatile programming languages in the data science community.

-**Objectives**: Summer R Bootcamp aims to help current/incoming MA students gain an understanding of core concepts of R programming and improve their coding skills in order to successfully complete the MA program curriculum.
+It aims to help current/incoming students gain an understanding of core concepts of R programming, give them experience with statistical procedures, and improve their coding skills in order to successfully complete the MA program curriculum.

-Students will be exposed to various topics of R programming through tutorials, examples, and exercises.
+Over the course of four weeks, you will dive into the essentials of R, from basic programming concepts to advanced data analysis techniques.
+You will be exposed to various topics of R programming through lecture notes, examples, and exercises.
 Those who successfully complete the summer bootcamp will be able to

-* Manipulate and wrangle data with different structures
+* Manipulate and wrangle data with different structures.
+* Develop skills to clean, manipulate, and analyze data.
-* Explore data via visualization and basic models for exploratory data analysis
+* Explore data via visualization and basic modeling for exploratory data analysis (EDA).
-* Tackle familiar statistical concepts
+* Tackle familiar statistical concepts.
-* Communicate results
+* Communicate results.

 &nbsp;

-**Timeline**: July 5 – August 2 (4 weeks)
+**Timeline**: July 8 – August 2 (4 weeks)

 &nbsp;